markus621/markus621/README.md

 ### Note

+I am engaged in the development of my projects solely on my own initiative and at my own expense.

-If you are interested in my projects and want to support their development, you can participate in the development or help financially by following the [link](https://yoomoney.ru/fundraise/dtPKsgCpGG8.230430)
+If you are interested in my projects and want to support their development, you can participate in the development or help financially by clicking on the link [link](https://yoomoney.ru/fundraise/dtPKsgCpGG8.230430)